-In our last blog we gave advice on how to use your innovative CPD (and other great things you’re doing) to help recruit the best teachers.
-This time we’re going to look at retaining the excellent people you already have.
+In our last blog, we gave advice on how to use your innovative CPD (and other great things you’re doing), to help recruit the best teachers.
+This time we’re going to look at the teaching staff retention issue, and how to keep the great ones you already have.

-How do you cope with this situation?
-Two obvious steps in response are to offer people the chance to develop for the long term in your school and to offer them as much flexibility as possible while doing so!
+How do you cope with the teaching staff retention crisis?
+Two obvious steps in response are to offer people the chance to develop for the long term in your school, and to offer them as much flexibility as possible while doing so!
 The importance of offering this career autonomy was highlighted in last years’ report ‘The Talent Challenge’ by LKMCo and Oceanova.
 It compared the standardisation of processes in many schools and chains with the freedom offered by leading private sector employers like Google and 3M.